ChrisBeep98/Nevado-trek-backend-V2.0/update-api-usage.md

 - `PUT /adminUpdateTourV2/:tourId` - Update existing tour
 - `DELETE /adminDeleteTourV2/:tourId` - Logically delete tour

-## Cross-Tour Transfer

-### Complete Workflow for Cross-Tour Transfers

-The new `POST /adminTransferToNewTour/:bookingId` endpoint provides complete functionality for moving bookings between different tours.
-Here's the complete workflow:

-1. **Validation**: The system validates that:
-   - The original booking exists and is not already cancelled
-   - The destination tour exists and is active
-   - The destination event has sufficient capacity

-2. **Event Creation**: If no event exists on the destination tour for the target date, one is automatically created as a private event

-3. **Pricing Calculation**: The system calculates the booking price based on the destination tour's pricing tiers

-4. **Booking Creation**: A new booking is created on the destination tour with the same customer details

-5. **Original Booking Cancellation**: The original booking is cancelled with status "cancelled_by_admin" and includes a reference to the new booking

-6. **Capacity Management**: Capacity is reduced on the original event and increased on the destination event

-7. **Audit Trail**: Complete audit trail is maintained with references to both bookings

-### Use Cases for Cross-Tour Transfer

-1. **Customer Request**: Customer wants to switch from one tour to another (e.g., from "Nevado del Tolima" to "Tour al Páramo")
-2. **Tour Availability**: Original tour date is no longer available, but the same tour is available on a different date
-3. **Group Changes**: Customer wants to join a different tour instead of their original booking
-4. **Operational Needs**: Admin needs to consolidate bookings or manage capacity across different tours

-### Important Considerations

-- **Pricing**: The new booking will be priced according to the destination tour's pricing tiers
-- **Capacity**: The destination event must have enough available slots for the booking's pax count
-- **Dates**: The transfer can happen on the same date or a different date
-- **Customer Details**: All customer information is preserved from the original booking
-- **Booking Reference**: A new booking reference is generated for the new booking
-- **Audit Trail**: Both the original and new bookings maintain complete audit trails

 ## Workflow Examples

 ### Example 1: Making a Private Event Public (Group Booking)